naomilee-wr/VHProcesses/_build/html/_sources/SupplementaryGuidelines/Development/DocumentingAFeature_SG.rst.txt

 ----------------
 - As soon as the Technical Feature Owner (TFO) is aware that their Feature will require documentation changes, they should contact their InfoDev author and make them aware of the requirement

-  - If the TFO does not know who is their designated author, they should contact brian.kuhl@windriver.com
+  - If the TFO does not know who is their designated author, they should contact Manager, Technical Content Engineering (Information Development Team)

 - Once the requirement has been communicated to an author, the team should negotiate when and how they will communicate their updates